Jack Smith (Hotmail): Career

 In December 1997, Bhatia sold Hotmail to Microsoft for a reported $400 million.
+Smith joined Microsoft as part of the acquisition and served as a Director of Engineering of Microsoft, first heading its Hotmail engineering division, and then leading a team developing next generation Internet software infrastructure.

 Smith went on to co-found Akamba Corporation and work as its CEO.

-He had also served as a Director of Engineering of Microsoft, first heading its Hotmail engineering division, and then leading a team developing next generation Internet software infrastructure.

-In 2007 he was named CEO of Proximex, a physical security information management software provider.
+In 2007 he was named CEO of Proximex, a physical security information management software provider Since 2015, Smith has been CEO of Verifyle.